 The Red Devils are 15 points clear at the top of the Premier League with eight games remaining, prompting suggestions that the clash is about seeking retribution for City’s 6-1 victory at Old Trafford as well as its dramatic title-snatching winning goal on the last day of the season.

 However, Carrick insists he is only thinking about picking up another league winner's medal and the game against City is just another on the path to the title.

-"If you analyse last season properly it wasn't that bad - it just could have been a whole lot better if things had been different in the last minute!
+He added, "If you analyze last season properly it wasn't that bad - it just could have been a whole lot better if things had been different in the last minute!
 It did hurt to lose it and we want it back, that's all.
-But as a club we always bounce back and we're proving that again.
+But as a club we always bounce back and we're proving that again."

 He credited the signing of top scorer Robin van Persie with the team’s improvement this year and also praised Ryan Giggs for how he had adapted his game to suit his advancing years.

 "Obviously signing a player of the quality of Robin van Persie was a big boost for us and he has been excellent," Carrick explained.
 "Also the younger players have grown and the team has grown during the season as well.
 It's good to see.
 We've scored goals and we've won matches and we've shown a lot of character too.
 After what happened last season that was very important.
 We all wanted to win the title back.